-In late 2010, Brent became involved in the work of Habitat for Humanity Ireland, a development organisation that believes in a world where everyone has a decent place to live.
+In late 2010, rugby legend Brent Pope became involved in the work of Habitat for Humanity Ireland, a development organisation that believes in a world where everyone has a decent place to live.

-Several high profile rugby legends have joined Brent on his travels, including Malcolm O’Kelly in 2011, and Liam Toland, Paddy Johns and Angus McKeen in 2012.
-This past year, he was also joined volunteers from the rugby loving public.
+Several high profile rugby legends have also joined Brent on his travels, including Malcolm O’Kelly in 2011, and Liam Toland, Paddy Johns and Angus McKeen in 2012.
+In 2013 he was joined volunteers from the rugby loving public.

 Habitat trips are very community orientated and Brent, the legends and volunteers embraced this unique, grassroots experience.
 During both trips to Zambia, Brent helped to build homes with the future homeowners and local trade professionals.
 The team lived in the local community and slept on the floor of a basic house with no electricity or running water.

-Karen Kennedy, Executive Director of Habitat for Humanity Ireland, says:
+Karen Kennedy, Executive Director of Habitat for Humanity Ireland, said:

 “The extraordinary support that Brent has given Habitat has made a lasting and meaningful difference to families’ lives in Ireland, Zambia and around the world.